tszheichoi/awesome-sensor-logger/QUESTIONNAIRE.md

 Unlike the online version, this is more complete -- including the description, type and whether the question was optional.

 ## Processing Signatures Yourself
-All signatures are stored as vector strokes, and the recommended way to view and retrieve them is via the online portal, where it is.
+All signatures are stored as vector strokes, and the recommended way to view and retrieve them is via the online portal.
 However, if you want to draw it locally yourself, you will have to use a plotting library.
 To do so, ensure you have either Zipped CSV or SQLite as the export options.
 This way, all signatures are packaged as part of the recording.

 The structure of the value field for a question of signature type is a list of lists representing each distinct stroke.
 For each stroke, it is an array of two values representing the `x` and `y` coordinates.
 Divide the integers by 1000 to get the relative coordinates.
 Note that, following convention, the origin (`(0, 0)`, after dividing by 1000) is at the upper left-hand corner, so the y-axis may be reversed.

-As an example, this Python script reads in

 You can adapt the following script for your needs -- it iterates over the rows and plots out each signature, assuming the signature field is named `signature_field`